Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

 While real physical touch is not possible to share through technology; what this pandemic has shown very clearly is that technology has saved business globally by making work from home possible.
 In some cases, apps and networking sites have proven to be a social lifeline to those experiencing loneliness and isolation in lockdown.
 Research suggests little difference between conducting therapy sessions face-to-face and online.
 ‘Can technology fill the gap of physical connection?’ explores how far technology has come and how close it can get to cover a gap when human connection is not possible,

 Whilst you might want to rush into 2021, it may be worth your while to assess your objectives and commitments.
 In many work environments, tasks and projects get piled on without any clear sense of priorities or time capacity; maybe it’s time to do some spring cleaning and consider a monthly ‘mindset audit’.
 Experts suggest that It may also be an appropriate time to question all of your work commitments.
 If you’re reassessing your goal setting strategy; a favourite successfully adopted by companies like Google and Netflix is the Objective and Key Results (OKRs) model.
-We’d strongly recommend ‘8 ways to hit refresh on employee mindset in 2021’ to kickstart your planning for the new year.

 Understanding a younger generation in the workforce has always presented challenges for HR professionals and managers.
 Generation Z, the youngest of the set, are highly perceptive, due to their online access and culture.
 The aspirations of a new wave of employees impact HR strategies and push organisations to redefine the workplace.